RocketChat/docs-old/3. Installation/4. Manual Installation/CentOS/README.md

 * Click "register a new account"
 * Enter the admin's name, email and password twice.
 For my instance I entered:
-  * name = Rocketchat Admin
+  * name = Admin
   * email = admin@<my domain>.com
   * password = test1234
 * Click SUBMIT
 * You will be prompted to select a username.
-I selected rocketchat.admin.
+I selected admin.
 * Click USE THIS USERNAME to continue.
-* You should now be logged in as an administrator on your new rocketchat installation.
+* You should now be logged in as an administrator on your new Rocket.Chat installation.

-Hit Ctrl + c in your terminal to stop rocket.chat.
+Hit Ctrl + c in your terminal to stop Rocket.Chat.

 ### Auto Start Rocket.Chat